 The next day, Harry set off to explore Magix.

-He'd gotten some of his Galleons converted into Magix dollars (gold is gold anywhere, after all…) and was going to find something to spend them on.
+He'd gotten some of his British Muggle money converted into Magix dollars (apparently, there was a small niche for Earthling tourism here that facilitated it…) and was going to find something to spend them on.

 He was browsing through a clothing store in a mall that was bigger than Hogwarts when he heard some female voices behind him.